janbaykara/zotero-syllabus/README.md

 [![zotero target version](https://img.shields.io/badge/Zotero-7%2F8%2F9%2F10-green?style=flat-square&logo=zotero&logoColor=CC2936)](https://www.zotero.org)

 A Zotero add-on / plugin that turns your collections into syllabi and course reading lists.
-Order your items by class, tag things as required / optional reading and pin course information.
+Order items by class, browse them in Gallery, keep a Home of what to open next, follow due dates on Reading Schedule, and review highlights in Annotation Feed.

 Changing the plugin?
 Architecture, storage, and local development are in **[doc/TECHNICAL.md](doc/TECHNICAL.md)**.
 UI strings must go through Fluent (`addon/locale/`); see the [localization](doc/TECHNICAL.md#localization) section.